-The Create Columbus Commission has been charged to help the community answer this question: “How can Columbus better attract and retain young professionals – the most educated and mobile demographic in the workforce?”
+The Create Columbus Commission seeks to answer the question: “How can Columbus better attract and retain young professionals – the most educated and mobile demographic in the workforce?”

 Young people today want to be in exciting and interesting environments, they want to make the world better for more than just themselves, and they have big ambitions for what they can and will achieve.
 They want to live their life to the fullest, and believe that where they live is one of the leading factors in enabling them to do that.